-This evaluation incorporates innovative and creative approaches to both data collection and analysis.
+This evaluation incorporated innovative and creative approaches to both data collection and analysis.
 These include support and reward strategies for data collection with hard-to reach parents, ethnographic research in the home and surveys that will gather data from parents and teachers surrounding the efficiency of the resources in their stated outcomes.

 This research was commensurate with the aims of WISERD and WISERD Education, looking at young people and education.
 It built on previous work completed by the two researchers, developing expertise in the home learning environment (HLE), young people and engagement, and learning and developing methodological insights.